microsoft/SDN/Kubernetes/wincni/README.md

 # Windows CNI

+## We've Moved!
+This is legacy code.
+Further development is located at https://github.com/Microsoft/windows-container-networking/

 ## Overview
 This repository contains plugins and tools for container networking in Windows:
 * A [CNI plugin](https://github.com/containernetworking/cni/blob/master/SPEC.md) for Kubernetes and Mesos on Azure.